-A total of 41,933 loans amounting to 4,418.7 billion yen have been disbursed to borrowers affected by COVID-19 through March 31, 2021.
+A total of 61,441 loans amounting to 6,386.7 billion yen have been disbursed to borrowers affected by COVID-19 through March 31, 2023.

-These figures are substantially higher than the number of business loans (19,521) and the financing amount (1,147.4 billion yen) in FY2019.
-Of these loans, through March 31, 2021, the number of loan decisions for COVID-19 Hybrid Subordinated Loan Program was 2,234 with a total value of 392.6 billion yen.
+Of these loans, through March 31, 2023, the number of loans for COVID-19 Hybrid Subordinated Loan Program was 6,787 with a total value of 986.2 billion yen.

-COVID-19 Special Loan Program (Note)
+COVID-19 Special Loan Program

 The COVID-19 Special Loan Program for SMEs was launched on March 17, 2020.
-This loan program provides support to businesses that have been temporarily adversely impacted by effects of the COVID-19 pandemic.
+This loan program provides support to businesses that have been temporarily adversely impacted by the effects of the COVID-19 pandemic.

-Eligibility Maximum amount Loan period (grace period) Interest rate Business that falls under both of the following due to effects from the COVID-19 pandemic.
-(1) Business whose sales revenues in the most recent month or other similar period or average sales in the past six months (including the most recent month) declined by 5% or more compared to the same period of any of the previous three years or experienced similar circumstances; and (2) There is a likelihood that business conditions will recover and the business will develop over the medium to long term.
-Special quota of 600 million yen Facility funds: maximum 20 years (up to 5 years) Operating funds: maximum 15 years (up to 5 years) Standard rate However, the standard rate is reduced by 0.9% through the third year after loan disbursement for amounts up to 300 million yen; the standard rate applies from the fourth year.
-Note: An overview of the program as of July 1, 2021.
+Eligibility Maximum amount Loan period (grace period) Interest rate Business that falls under either of the following (1) or (2) and also under (3) due to the effects of the COVID-19 pandemic.
+(1) Business whose sales revenues in the most recent month or average sales in the past six months (including the most recent month) declined by 5% or more compared to the same period of any of the previous five years or experienced similar circumstances.
+(2) There is a heavy debt burden.
+(3) There is a likelihood that business conditions will recover and the business will develop over the medium to long term.
+600 million yen Facility funds: maximum 20 years (up to 5 years) Operating funds: maximum 20 years (up to 5 years) Standard rate However, the standard rate is reduced by 0.9% through the third year after loan disbursement for amounts up to 400 million yen; the standard rate applies from the fourth year.
+Note: An overview of the program as of April 1, 2023